TV remote tester is small tool like A doctor for ones remote.

 Formula:

-It is usually utilized in TV remote testers and other similar applications.
+People use it in TV remote testers and other small projects.

 Note: